AlokaSahoo/unit-conversions-website/README.md

 # Physics Unit Converter

-A modern, responsive web application for converting between SI units and atomic units for various physical quantities.
+A modern, responsive web application for converting between SI, CGS, and atomic units for various physical quantities.
 Built with React and optimized for GitHub Pages deployment.

 ## 🚀 Live Demo